 The second phase of work is being considered for Payne Hall, Hobbs Laboratory, the Jessup Psychology Building and the Peabody Library.

 As the design team considered renovations to Mayborn and 6 Magnolia Circle, the following elements were incorporated into the future design of the renovated buildings to better meet the needs of all of the Vanderbilt community members and align with FutureVU principles of diversity, inclusion and accessibility:

-- The Connector building will strengthen connections across Peabody and the community.
-A multi-stop elevator will be added in the new Connector building, which provides accessibility to all floors in both buildings.
-There will be no difference in regards to access for a person with a disability or a person without a disability.
+- The Connector building was constructed to strengthen connections across Peabody and the community.
+A multi-stop elevator was added to the new Connector building, which provides accessibility to all floors in the Mayborn and 6 Magnolia Circle buildings.
+There is no difference in regards to access for a person with a disability or a person without a disability.
 Everyone will use the same route to enter the building and access all floors by the same means.

-- Before beginning the renovations of Mayborn and 6 Magnolia Circle, a thorough accessibility examination of all relevant items such as accessible restrooms on all floors of each building, door hardware, restroom fixture locations, signage, water coolers, and exterior access was conducted.
-Spaces or items were updated during the renovation to ensure that any person with a disability is able to take full advantage of all amenities of the building.
+- Before beginning the renovations of Mayborn and 6 Magnolia Circle, a thorough accessibility examination of all relevant items such as restrooms on all floors of each building, door hardware, restroom fixture locations, signage, water coolers and exterior access was conducted.
+Spaces or items were updated during the renovation to ensure that any person with a disability is now able to take full advantage of all amenities of the buildings.

-- As exterior grading is reworked, slopes will be eased to make the exterior access around the entire site more accessible for everyone.
+- As exterior grading is reworked, slopes were eased to make the exterior access around the entire site more accessible for everyone.